maieutiquer/footer-address/README.md

-footer-address
+Footer Address
 ==============

-Joomla module that shows organization address in footer, using Microdata.
+Joomla module that shows organization's or person's address in footer, using Microdata.